sunfounder/picrawler/docs/source/index.rst

 =============================================

-Thanks for choosing our PiCrawler.
+Thank you for choosing our PiCrawler.

-PiCrawler is a Raspberry Pi Bionic robot with an aluminum alloy structure.
-It can talk, dance, and even express emotions, such as happiness and excitement.
+PiCrawler is a Raspberry Pi quadruped robot with aluminum alloy structure.
+It is equipped with a camera module, which can perform color recognition, face detection and other items; 12 metal gear servos support it to walk, dance, and pose various postures; the ultrasonic module on the body allows it to quickly detect obstacles in front of it Respond; Robot HAT is equipped with a speaker, allowing it to express emotions such as happiness and excitement.

-It has 22 different actions, such as: Stomp, Swing and MoonWalk, and you can customize the actions according to your needs.
-PiCrawler's eyes consist of an ultrasonic sensor module that can be used to detect distance for obstacle avoidance and following functions.
+The library contains basic actions such as "forward", "sit", etc.; the example includes some pre-programmed interesting actions that can be used directly; the tutorial provides a way to make custom actions for you.

-In this tutorial, a list and assembly pdf, introduction to Robot HAT, and programming of PiCrawler are included.
+This document includes the list and assembly pdf, Robot HAT introduction and PiCrawler programming.

-The programming part is divided into two chapters: :ref:`Play with Ezblock` & :ref:`Play with Python`, and each of them can get you stated on making PiCrawler work in way you want.
+The programming part is divided into two chapters: :ref:`Play with Ezblock` & :ref:`Play with Python`, each chapter allows you to explain how to make PiCrawler work the way you want.

-Ezblock Studio is a development platform developed by SunFounder designed for beginners to lower the barriers to getting started with Raspberry Pi.
-It has two programming languages: Graphical and Python, and available on almost all different types of devices.
-With Bluetooth and Wi-Fi support, you can download code, remote control a Raspberry Pi, on Ezblock Studio.
+Ezblock Studio is a development platform developed by SunFounder for beginners, aiming to lower the barriers to entry for Raspberry Pi.
+It has two programming languages: Graphical and Python, which can be used on almost all different types of devices.
+With Bluetooth and Wi-Fi support, you can download codes on Ezblock Studio and remotely control Raspberry Pi.

-More experienced makers can use the popular programming language - Python.
+More experienced makers can use the popular programming language-Python.

 **Content**